-DTS Express Dialog Mode: enhances the quality of dialogue-based DTS Express encodings (for Blu-ray Secondary Audio).
-If input material is mostly dialogue or contains excessive high frequencies, it is recommended that DTS Express Dialog Mode to the Enable state.
+DTS Express Dialog Mode: enhances the quality of dialogue-based DTS Express encodings (for Blu-ray Secondary Audio and Digital Delivery).
+If input material is mostly dialogue it is recommended that DTS Express Dialog Mode to the state.

-Note: DTS Express Dialog Mode may not be appropriate for all dialogue-based input material.
+Note: DTS Express Dialog mode may not be appropriate for all dialogue-based input material.